 The Board has overall responsibility for the establishment, maintenance and annual review of the Group's risk management, system of internal control and corporate governance.
-For the year ended 31 December 2022, the Board has conducted a review with the management of the effectiveness of the risk management and internal control systems and corporate governance of the Company and its subsidiaries and considered that the risk management and internal control systems and corporate governance measures are effective and adequate.
+For the year ended 31 December 2023, the Board has conducted a review with the management of the effectiveness of the risk management and internal control systems and corporate governance of the Company and its subsidiaries and considered that the risk management and internal control systems and corporate governance measures are effective and adequate.

 The Audit Committee assists the Board in leading the management and overseeing their design, implementation and monitoring of risk management and internal control systems.
 The Company has developed and adopted different risk management procedures and guidelines with a clear division of power and responsibility.
-The Company would conduct self-assessment each year to confirm that all departments and the Company have properly complied with the risk management and internal control policy.
+The Company would conduct self-assessment each year to confirm that all departments and the Company have properly complied with the risk management and internal control policy and review the effectiveness of the risk management and internal control systems.